Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Non-chiral correlation functions and formal calculus

 Let $\al_1,\dots,\al_n \in \C P^1$ and $f$ be a $\C$-valued real analytic function on $\C P^1\setminus \{\al_1,\dots,\al_n\}$.
 A chart $(\chi,\alpha)$ of $\C P^1$ at a point $\alpha \in \C P^1$ is a biholomorphism $\chi$ from an open subset $U$ of $\C P^1$ to an open subset of $\C$ such that $\alpha \in U$ and $\chi(\alpha)=0$.
 We say that $f$ has a {\it conformal singularity} at $\alpha_i$ if for any chart $(\chi,\alpha_i)$ of $\C P^1$ at $\alpha_i$, there exists a formal power series

-such that it is compactly absolutely-convergent to $f\circ \chi^{-1}(z)$ in the annulus $A_R$ for some $R \in \R_{>0}$.
-It is clear that the above condition is independent of a choice of a chart and by Lemma \ref{unique_coefficient}, the coefficients of the series is uniquely determined by the chart.
+such that it is convergent to $f\circ \chi^{-1}(z)$ in the annulus $A_R$ for some $R \in \R_{>0}$.
+It is clear that the above condition is independent of a choice of a chart and by Lemma \ref{unique_coefficient}, the coefficients of the series are uniquely determined by the chart.
 Let $f$ have a conformal singularity at $\al_i$.